 - It doesn’t build up in the soil and it won't have buildup that will clog the root cells of your plants.
 In fact, Epsom salt can be used for potted plants that have developed a salt accumulation.

 Another big advantage of Epsom Salt is its versatility in the way it can be used.
 You can sprinkle Epsom Salt over a large garden area, you can use it to circle around plants or you can add a solution of Epsom Salt to a garden sprayer.
-Here's some specifics.
+Here are some specifics.

 How to Use Epsom Salt on Hostas